 Here is an example that Dan Shure used:

 Avinash’s title tag is optimized for SEO and click rates.
-It’s optimized for SEO by including the keywords “digital marketing,” and optimized for click rates due to the words “change or perish,” which are very emotional, wouldn’t you agree?
+It’s optimized for SEO because of the keywords “digital marketing,” and it is optimized for click rates because of the words “change or perish,” which are very emotional, wouldn’t you agree?

 His URL, however, does not include “change or perish.”

 It doesn’t need to because it is only ranking for “digital marketing.”

 How might you change this title tag to optimize it further?
 I’d rewrite it like this: “Digital Marketing: 2015 Rule Book.
 Change or Perish.”

 That way you move the two keywords up front.

 The meta description is the next element you must optimize.

 If you view the source code, the tag looks like this: